bunnytrack/BTNetSwearFilter/README.md

 A basic swear filter for Unreal Tournament.

 ## Installation
+1. Place .u file in server's UT/System folder.
-Add to your server's UT.ini:
+2. Add to your server's UT.ini:
 `ServerActors=BTNetSwearFilter.SwearFilter`

 ## To Do